hpwit/artnetesp32v2/README.md

 ## Prerequisites
 Here is what I use in my tests

 * If you want to use artnet to display leds, this library requires the usage of [https://github.com/hpwit/I2SClocklessLedDriver] or [https://github.com/hpwit/I2SClocklessVirtualLedDriver] the latest library is in the case if you use the virtual pins for best results.
-I haven't fully tester it with FastLED
+I haven't fully tested it with FastLED
 * Compiled with arduino with 2.0.6 core library
 * Board choosen DevModule (esp32) not (Arduino because it does not link the netif library)
 * I've made a small c program (sorry no python lol)  in `sendartnet` directory to test the code `udpsend.c`.
 This program sends artnet formatted universes at the speed that you desire.